 Deido wanted to make sure that either someone with experience kills the camel or if Matala insisted, someone older should go with the young men to show them how to do it.
-During the scene, one of Matala's friends tells Deido that Violeta says she owns the camel and that she insists that Matala kills it.

 The translation of what Matala and his friends were saying is incorrect.